-3.02 Refund Policy
+3.05 Refund Policy

-When a student drops or withdraws from a course, the applicable refund (if any) will be credited to the student's account according to the Refund Schedule.
-The credit amount will be based on the original transaction amount (less any discounts) and the withdrawal date.
+When a student drops or withdraws from a course, the applicable refund (if any) will be credited to the student's account according to the Refund Schedule\.
+The credit amount is based on the original transaction amount (less any discounts) and the withdrawal date.

-Note: The daily cutoff time is 11:59 p.m.
-Eastern.
+\The daily cutoff time is 11:59 p.m.
+EST.

 Students may use the credit toward future tuition charges or request a refund.
-To request a refund, email bursar@theartofeducation.edu and include the student ID number.
-Requested refunds will be issued to the same payment method as received and no later than 45 days from the withdrawal date.
+To request a refund, the student should email the Bursar at bursar@theartofeducation.edu and include their student ID number.
+Requested refunds will be issued using the same payment method as received and no later than 45 days from the withdrawal date.
 Tuition paid by a third-party sponsor will be refunded directly to the third-party sponsor via a paper check or electronic funds transfer.

-Students should email bursar@theartofeducation.edu with questions regarding refunds.
+Students should email the Bursar at bursar@theartofeducation.edu with questions regarding refunds.